pirmd/gostore/gostore.md

 __rebuild-index__
 :Deletes then rebuild the collection's index from scratch.
 Useful for example to implement a new mapping strategy or if things are really going bad.

+__fields__
+:Lists fields names that are available for search or for templates.
+Some fields might only be available for a given media Type.

+__config__
+:Lists known modules, analyzers or styles that can be used for gostore configuration or invocation.

 # FILES